 The exponential distribution has the memoryless property, meaning that the probability of an event occurring in the next time interval is independent of how much time has already passed.
 This property is expressed as:

-where X X XXX is a random variable representing the waiting time between events, and s s sss and t t ttt are non-negative time values.
+where XX is a random variable representing the waiting time between events, and ss and tt are non-negative time values.

 The exponential distribution is used in various fields, including queuing theory, reliability analysis, telecommunications, and survival analysis, among others.
 It provides a simple and versatile model for situations involving the time between events occurring at a constant rate.